-Source: Charleston County and Dorchester County Assessor's Offices

-Notes: The City's property tax rate may only be increased by a majority vote of the Council members.
+Source: Charleston County and Dorchester County Assessor's Offices, and annual South Carolina Property Tax Reports by County Notes: The City's property tax rate may only be increased by a majority vote of the Council members.

 (1) Overlapping rates are those of local and county governments that apply to property owners within the City of North Charleston.